academe/Omnipay-Wirecard/README.md

 As Omnipay 3.x goes into beta, the intention is to branch this package to support 3.x, but carry on maintaining the 2.x branch while it is still in active use.
+The differences between the two should be very small and localised.

 ## Installation